huggingface/candle/README.md

 ```
 ** Note that the above limitation only applies if the browser is targeted; a native program can still use the same sync functions.

-## Testprojects

-The implementation has been tested with the following examples:
-Examples:
-- llama2c
-- wuerstchen

-wasm-examples:
-- llama2c
-- t5
-- wuerstchen (This branch adds a new wuerstchen wasm example.
-It is possible to generate images (but it is about 4 times slower than native).
-The example should work, but the advanced options are not linked to any properties.
-In addition a wasm-heper crate was added to downloading and store files from huggingface to opfs.)

 ## known problems
 - not all dtypes are supported: f32, u32 is implemented for most and u8 for a cmp.
 WebGpu has no support for f64 or i64 or u8 dtypes<br>
   (There is a f16 extension in the webGpu Spec, but this is currently not supported by wgpu(https://github.com/gfx-rs/wgpu/issues/4384))
 - Reduce Implementation error: When using ArgMin, ArgMax with non continues reduction dimensions will probably not work. e.g if dim 0 and 2 are reduced.
 The current implementation will first reduce dim 2, and afterwards dim 0.
 This approach will not work for ArgMin/ArgMax as after the first reduction the type and source values changed.
 - The current Impl will block with pollster when copying data from webgpu to cpu space(e.g. call to ".to_vecX()").
 THIS IS NOT POSSIBLE IN THE BROWSER.
 When compiling to wasm, one need to copy the data to cpu manuelly using the async method to_device_async().

+- Buffer size limitation:
+  Depending on the driver used, it may not be possible to create a large enough buffer.
+  Also, you may be able to create a large buffer, but not be able to bind to the entire buffer in a single operation.
+- Browser performance worse than native:
+  The shaders have been optimized for an NVIDIA GPU using a native Vulkan driver.
+  Performance may not be optimal on other platforms or GPUs.
+Browser performance has been shown to be much slower than native. (e.g. stable diffusion takes 0.7 sec per step native and 5.7 sec in browser) TODO: Debug performance in browser.
+(Since there are no timestamp queries in the browser, you could query a single commandBuffer for each command and measure the performance of each command that way).
+- on an apple laptop, the current wuestchen example produced black artifacts. the reason is unclear.

 ## Implementation details:

 ### Kernels: